 Welcome to the investor relations section.
-Camurus is committed to regularly update share holders and capital market stakeholders about the company's status and development.
-This is done through press releases, interim reports, participation in investor conferences and other presentation forums.
-If you have questions please contact us.
+Our ambition is to regularly update shareholders and others on the capital market about Camurus’ status and performance.
+This is done via press releases, quarterly reports, and presentations at different life science and investment conferences.
+If you have questions, please don’t hesitate to contact us.

 |Amount of shares||% of capital||% of votes|